shixiao/cs426-spring2023-labs/lab1/lab1.md

 You can test that your functionality works by starting `UserService` and `VideoService` locally (like before) and setting `--batch-size=5` on all three services, then running the steps from **A6** again to see that it does not error.

 **Discussion**: Should you send the batched requests concurrently?
 Why or why not?
 What are the advantages or disadvantages?
-Include your responses under a heading `A8` in `discussions.txt`.
+Include your responses under a heading `A8` in `discussions.md`.

 **ExtraCredit2**: Assume that handling one batch request is cheap up to the batch size limit.
 How could you reduce the total number of requests to `UserService` and `VideoService` using batching, assuming you have many incoming requests to `VideoRecService`?
 Describe how you would implement this at a high-level (bullet points and pseudocode are fine) but you do not need to implement it in your service.
-Include your responses under a heading `ExtraCredit2` in `discussions.txt`.
+Include your responses under a heading `ExtraCredit2` in `discussions.md`.

 ### Part B. Implementing GetStats